 Thank you all for your enthusiastic responses!
 I have opened this discussion by request to openly answer questions about artificial rock construction.
 As a bonus I will also answer any questions about swimming pools, spas and waterfalls where I can.

-I'm thinking of building some rock that extends under the salt water, around the edge of my pool, by drilling holes about 4" into the bond beam, and inserting 10mm ( 3/8th") rebar into the hole after putting some epoxy into the hole or onto the rebar rod, building a 'cage' as a form onto this rod, and making the rock over the cage.
+Hi Steve, I have a question that's been on my mind for a while.
+Does this mix perform under water, ie, in a salt-water pool?
+Or does it need additives in the mix?
+I'm thinking of building some rock that extends under the salt water, around the edge of my pool, by drilling holes about 4" into the bond beam, and inserting 10mm ( 3/8th") rebar into the hole after putting some epoxy into the hole or onto the rebar rod, building a 'cage' as a form onto this rod, and making the rock over the cage. - Also, it seems that the mix is fairly susceptible to curing problems, is this because of the silica fume or fly ash content, with attendant problems with cracking etc, if not kept moist during the cure?
+Thanks Steve for this forum for general questions!
+Stone

 The concrete is absolutely fine to use in a swimming pool with a salt water generator.
 I would put some more thought into your rebar dowels before starting the project.
 I would recommend drilling them an absolute minimum of 12" and you can use a two part epoxy to solidify them in place, or another option which I recommend is fixing them in the holes with non shrinking grout.
 NOTE- it must be NON shrinking grout to work.